CamStan/test-docs/unifyfs-docs/docs/limitations.rst

 ``UNIFYFS_CLIENT_WRITE_SYNC=ON`` to enable this option.

-**Cost:** Can cause a significant decrease in write performance as the amount of file sync operations that will be performed will likely be far more than necessary.
+**Cost:** Can cause a significant decrease in write performance as the amount of file sync operations that are performed will be far more than necessary.

 Manually Add Sync Operations
 """"""""""""""""""""""""""""